selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 ## Outcome

-A collaboration-day structured around **Curious, Caring, and Constructive** creates a healthier rhythm for communities and teams.
+A collaborative-day structured around **Curious, Caring, and Constructive** creates a healthier rhythm for communities and teams.

 It recognises that meaningful work requires three things: